 Save your module.

-Console.
-This is where your Data Workflow assigns the index group.
-So, the first 50 items show an indexGrp of 0, the next 50 show an indexGrp of 1
+First, you'll see your Index Group Console operator as your Data Workflow assigns the index group.
+So, the first 50 items display an indexGrp of 0, the next 50 display an indexGrp of 1, and so on.

-Console.
-These show how your Data Workflow checked to see if there was more data to process, as well as the data as it's passed through your Filter operator.
-Here, you'll only see 50 pieces of data at a time.
-That's because you're only seeing each group as it passes through this portion of your Data Workflow.
+From there, you'll see your Current Index Console operator.
+This operator displays which indexGrp is being processed.
+In the below image, you'll see the current indexGrp is 0.
+Next, you'll see your Index Argument and Rows Console operators.
+These operators show how your Data Workflow checked to see if there was more data to process, and the data as it's passed through your Filter operator.
+Here, you'll only see 50 pieces of data at a time because you're only seeing each group as it passes through this portion of your Data Workflow.